-ADEQUACY AND IMPROVEMENT OF ALL PHYSICAL FACILITIES AND TECHNICAL INFRASTRUCTURE
+ADEQUACY AND IMPROVEMENT OF PHYSICAL FACILITIES, TECHNICAL INFRASTRUCTURE, AND DISTANCE EDUCATION INFRASTRUCTURE PLAN

-The purpose of the Physical Facilities and Technical Infrastructure Plan is to analyze the design and arrangement of the buildings and campuses of the institution in relationship to the institution's mission and vision and strategic plan, and to determine if the institution can handle orderly growth and expansion over a period of time.
-In addition, the plan addresses the adequacy and improvement of all physical facilities and technical infrastructure has been developed and maintained.
+The purpose of the Physical Facilities and Technical Infrastructure Plan is to analyze the design and arrangement of the buildings and campuses of the institution in relationship to the institution's mission, vision, and strategic plan, as well as to determine if the institution can handle orderly growth and expansion over a period of time.
+In addition, the plan addresses the adequacy and improvement of physical facilities, and that the technical infrastructure has been developed and maintained.
 The technology used by LTC to deliver program content meets the needs of the students without creating barriers to student support or learning.

-Facility and campus improvement is planned and documented as part of the LCSB Master Plan.
+Facility and campus improvement is planned and documented under the direction of the Assistant Superintendent of Operations and Facilities for Lake County Schools.
 As a conversion charter institution, LCSB is responsible for maintenance of the facility while LTC is responsible for custodial and programmatic needs.
-LTC's Strategic Plan addresses strategic needs for planned growth of the institution's campuses, facility needs in South Lake County, maintenance, and technology.
+LTC's Strategic Plan addresses strategic needs for planned growth of the institution's campuses and instructional service centers, facility needs in South Lake County, maintenance, and technology.